![]() |

 Basics

 Articles on basic care and considerations for new or prospective owners.
 Articles pertaining to health, nutrition, and veterinary care.
 Articles and pictures about hedgehog breeding, growth, and development.
 Articles for people who already own a hedgehog or want to know more than just the basics.
-Learn more about hedgehog shows and hedgehog colors!
-Wondering where on earth to buy a hedgehog?
+Learn more about hedgehog colors!
+Wondering where to buy a hedgehog?
 Start here!
 Where to purchase hedgehog supplies and collectibles.
 Meet the hedgehogs of Hedgehog Valley!
-Meet the other critters that call Hedgehog Valley
+Meet the other critters that call or

 their home! |

-Quite a bit of attention has been given to Wobbly Hedgehog Syndrome (WHS) in recent years.
-WHS is a chronic, progressive paralysis that typically starts with the hindquarters and progresses until the hedgehog is completely incapacitated.
-It has been observed to occur in hedgehogs of all ages, and this incapacity appears related to a condition called progressive mutlifocal leukencephalopathy, which is similar to the brain lesions seen in human AIDS patients.
-With all the information that is available about
+Quite a bit of attention has been given to Wobbly Hedgehog Syndrome (WHS).
+WHS is a chronic, progressive paralysis that typically starts with the hindquarters and progresses until the hedgehog is completely paralyzed.
+WHS has been observed to occur in hedgehogs of all ages.
+The disease is caused by a condition called progressive mutlifocal leukencephalopathy, which is similar to the brain lesions seen in human AIDS patients whose brains have been affected by the HIV virus.
+With all the talk about WHS,

-WHS, many people jump immediately to the conclusion that their hedgehog
+it is easy to jump to the conclusion that a hedgehog

-must be afflicted with WHS if it shows difficulty with gait,
+must be afflicted with WHS if it has a hard time walking,

 particularly if this is progressive.
-There are other conditions that can
+There are, however, other conditions that can

-veterinarian immediately, in order to avoid losing precious time for
+veterinarian immediately, to avoid losing precious time for

 treatable disorders.
-Originally, it was believed that biggest thing that distinguishes WHS from other disorder is family history.
-There are at least two families that I am aware of that had confirmed cases in nearly all the members of two generations (mom and all her babies).
-While the pathologist working with these animals stated that this is proof that it's a genetic condition, other pathologists and veterinarians with whom I have spoken indicate that this is greater than chance occurrence and that you can't conclude from this, that it's necessarily a genetic link.
-If you don’t know the lineage of your hedgehog, you won’t have any information to help you with assessing the probability of genetic links.
+Originally it was believed that biggest thing that distinguishes WHS from other disorder is family history.
+There are at least two families that I am aware of that had confirmed cases in all the members of two generations.
+The mothers and babies all began to show symptoms within a relatively short time span.
+While the pathologist working with these animals stated that this is proof that it's a genetic condition, other pathologists and veterinarians with whom I have spoken indicate that this would suggest an infection and not a genetic condition.
 If you do suspect WHS, let the breeder know immediately and let them know the veterinary findings.
-This is very important in helping them to decide what lines to continue, and which should be retired if patterns of problems are found.
-It is also very important to note that things other than genetics appear to correlate with the appearance of WHS lesions, such as cancers and other immunosuppressive conditions.
+Typically, other ailments, such as cancer and fatty liver disease are also found in hedgehogs who have WHS and breeders need this information.
 Please read the article on what is WHS for more information about this.
 Hibernation is probably the most frequent cause of

 wobbliness in hedgehogs.
-There may be mild wobbliness or there may be
+There may be mild wobbliness or the hedgehog

 origins and they should not be allowed to hibernate.
 A hedgehog that is